sudxxt/THIN.ASTA-chat/README.md

 4. **Command Table** - Easy to scan, covers 90% of use cases.
 5. **Security Callout** - Clear note about API keys and DB.

-Need to add a license section or contribution guidelines?
-Let me know!